catglossop/ROS-triangulation-package/README.md

 ```
 #### Launch File and Configuration file:

-Open the launch file, "triangulation.launch" and make the following changes to the parameters:
+Open the launch file, "triangulation.launch", under launch and make the following changes to the parameters:
 1. Change the value of "camera frame" to the name of the camera frame in your repository
 2. Change the value of "camera topic" and "odom" to the name of the camera feed topic and odometry topic in your repository
 3. Change the "image rate" to the frequency of image collection you desire